Chairperson

 Be familiar with conducting meetings using established parliamentary procedures to ensure a proper and efficient order of business.

-Prepares and gives a monthly report (not to exceed 4 minutes to the body and gives or e-mails the written report to the recording secretary for the district minutes in two forms of scrubbed (first name and initial only of last name) and un scrubbed (full name)
+Prepares and gives a monthly report (not to exceed 4 minutes to the body and gives or e-mails the written report to the recording secretary for the district minutes.

 All district 6 trusted servants refrain from standing on election day for the same position unless they are fulfilling an unexpired term.
 However after the election day is over they may stand for the same position if they so desire at any time when requests are done to fulfill empty positions